How many driving lessons do you need to pass in the UK, with a helpful focus on automatic vs manual!

 If you want to pass faster and aren’t concerned about driving manual cars in the future, automatic may be best.

-But if you want maximum flexibility and don’t mind taking a bit more time to learn, manual gives you more options—especially for jobs or rural driving.
+But if you want maximum flexibility and don’t mind taking a bit more time to learn, the manual gives you more options—especially for jobs or rural driving.

 💡 Summary